Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 ---
-title: 'How to Build Forms with Multiple Input Fields using React Hooks'
+title: 'how to handle multiple form inputs using react hooks'
 date: 22-11-2020
 fullDate: Sunday, 22 November 2020
 tags: React
 image: ../../posts-images/signup-form.png
-description: 'Forms can be considered as the backbone of web applications.
-How would you get any information from your users without forms?'
+description: 'In this article, I will show you how to use React Hooks for handling multiple input fields in a form with useState.'
 ---

 Forms can be considered as the backbone of web applications.
 How would you get any information from your users without forms?
 Yes there are libraries available to easily build forms now ( a nice one is Formik) but having an understanding of how to create forms in React from scratch will give you a good understanding of what libraries like Formik does under the hood, It's pretty easy.

-### Controlled and uncontrolled input
+### Controlled and Uncontrolled Input

 The default action for an HTML form is to have the page refreshed which causes you to lose all your data.
 With react we can, we use javascript to handle the way we get access to the data entered by the users.